Skip to Content

 Many smart city systems depend on ubiquitous high-speed connectivity, often 5G.
 However, the 5G rollout is a massive, years-long effort that is only partly completed.

-Address Challenges of Smart Cities with Pure Storage
+Address Challenges of Smart Cities with Everpure

 Smart cities are helping their citizens live healthier, happier lives.
 Data drives the changes that cities seek, such as sustainability, digital equity, and improved public health.
 Smart cities collect massive amounts of data that must be stored, secured, and easily accessed when needed.